pokstad/vimgo/readme.md

 `nmap <F7> :NERDTreeTabsToggle<CR>`

-Hidden files can be revealed with `I`.
+- Hidden files can be revealed with `I`.

-Move the root dir up with `u`.
+- Move the root dir up with `u`.

-Change the working dir to the selected dir with `cd`.
+- Change the working dir to the selected dir with `cd`.

-Change the nerdtree dir to the selected dir with `C`.
+- Change the nerdtree dir to the selected dir with `C`.
+- Open selected item in new VIM tab with `o`.

 # Tabs